 The Putnams continued to live at 67 Marlborough during the 1899-1900 winter season, but had made Manchester their year-round home by 1901.

 On January 14, 1901, 67 Marlborough was purchased from the estate of Augustus Lowell (who had died in June of 1900) by Olga Eliza (Gardner) Monks, the wife of Dr. George Howard Monks.
 They previously had lived at 267 Beacon.
+They also maintained a home, Briarwood, at Monument Beach on Buzzard’s Bay.

 George Howard Monks was a surgeon, specializing in plastic surgery, and professor of surgery at Harvard Medical School and Harvard Dental School.
 He maintained his medical offices at 67 Marlborough.